 Despite the multitude of difficulties, many teachers see the benefits of distance education.
 They note that familiarising themselves with such an educational method will be helpful in the future to work with absent students and students requiring individual consultation or individual curriculum.
 The current educational formula can also work well for extracurricular clubs as it offers students better participation possibilities.
 Many teachers also appreciate the meeting formula with other online teachers and mutual learning.
 They understand the point in familiarising themselves with e-learning tools and further improving their competences in this area.
 After these two weeks of G Suite trial, I created a survey, an evaluation, myself.
 And of the 50 students, almost everyone wrote that it's great that they sit in pajamas and can learn stuff from home in an interesting way.
 I guess some form of distance education will stay with us after the whole thing is over.
 (IDI, F, 0-5 years of teaching, private school, Lesser Poland Voivodeship) The lessons for teachers should take place once a month, which unfortunately is not the case.
 Sadly, when you come to a peer lesson, you just peek and criticize, not share the learning experience.
 This situation changes a lot.
 We have to start learning from each other.
 Maybe this will translate into better cooperation.
-(IDI, M, over 11 years of teaching, Greater Poland Voivodeship) Yes, in a limited extent Yes, in a significant extent There is no need I cannot say
+(IDI, M, over 11 years of teaching, Greater Poland Voivodeship)

-Results of distance education

-23% of teachers do not see the need to repeat the material covered with students in the distance education period.
-It can be assumed then that this group covers the curriculum smoothly, students appear in class, send back the homework and do it on their own.

-17% of teachers believe that the material will have to be repeated in a large part, and 30% are unable to state an opinion.
-This means that, in fact, they cannot verify this process and take into account the risk that the effects of their work will be mediocre.

-Some teachers say directly that schools should be suspended and the school year should be rescheduled.
+Results of distance education 23% of teachers do not see the need to repeat the material covered with students in the distance education period.
+It can be assumed then that this group covers the curriculum smoothly, students appear in class, work independently and send back their homework.
+17% of teachers believe that the material will have to be repeated in large part, and 30% do not have an opinion.
+This means that they cannot verify the teaching process.
+They cannot exclude the possibility that the effects of their work will be mediocre.
+Some teachers say openly that schools should be suspended and the school year should be rescheduled.

 At present, the state should focus 100% on protecting its citizens, the school year should end, and the authorities should begin rewriting a new core curriculum for distance education and the next school year.
-(IDI, M, over 11 years of teaching, public school, Greater Poland) 30% 30% 23% 17%
+(IDI, M, over 11 years of teaching, public school, Greater Poland)

-Tak, w niewielkiej części

-Tak, w znacznej części

-Nie widzę takiej potrzeby

-Nie jestem w stanie tego teraz stwierdzić

-Q: Do you think that after returning to school students should cover the material from the distance education period again?
+Results of distance education Do you think that after returning to school students should cover the material from the distance education period again?

-1 - Methodology

-SPOŁ ED